thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_B.md

 :   The Thrones contemplate Judgement.
 :   While the Thrones, like the Seraphim, are primarily contemplative, the
     inheritance from them is, again like that from the Seraphim, much more active.
-The nephil has the ability to bind the will of other nephilim.
+The nephil has the ability to bind the will of other nephilim, and to defend against being so bound.
 For the purposes of this story, and *unlike cannon Harry Potter*, this ability has marginal *at best* affect on full humans.
 Things like the imperious curse or the confundus charm fit in here.
 Thus fan fiction concepts like magical contracts are actually possible.

 Dominions
 :   These angels are responsible for ordering the work of all other angels.